GeorgeGabs/My-Cloud-Security-Journey/phase-1/04-cloud-architecture-models.md

-# Cloud Architecture Models - IaaS, PaaS, SaaS
+# Cloud Architecture Models: IaaS, PaaS, SaaS

 Complete documentation of cloud service models and how to choose between them.

----

 ## The Three Cloud Models